Stock FAQs: IPOs

-The $500,000 or $100,000 requirement and 36 trade thresholds will be determined weekly by aggregating all assets and trades in retail accounts which list the same name and Social Security number and are maintained by Fidelity Service Company, Inc. or Fidelity Brokerage Services LLC (excluding assets or trades maintained on behalf of any divisions of Fidelity Investments Institutional Services Company, such as 401(k) or 403(b) plan assets).
+The $500,000 or $100,000 requirement will be determined weekly by aggregating all assets and trades in retail accounts which list the same name and Social Security number and are maintained by Fidelity Service Company, Inc. or Fidelity Brokerage Services LLC (excluding assets or trades maintained on behalf of any divisions of Fidelity Investments Institutional Services Company, such as 401(k) or 403(b) plan assets).
 Other assets may be included in the calculation at our discretion.
 In addition, an account in which an indication of interest is entered must have at least $2,000 in cash or fully paid securities.

 Can I purchase shares of an initial public offering on margin?

 Regulations governing IPOs state that new issues are not marginable for at least 30 days following pricing.
 Therefore, IPO shares must be paid for using cash or cash available to borrow.

 Once pricing and allocation have been completed, you will be able to determine how much cash or cash available is needed to settle the purchase of the new offering.
 Settlement on a new issue varies by the issuer, but is typically the trade date plus two business days.

 Fidelity eligibility rules require $2,000 in any account from which an IPO bid is entered.